our quick guide on how to effectively manage the funds of

-2000 provides a framework for safeguarding the welfare and managing
+Act 2000 provides a framework for safeguarding the welfare and

-the finances of adults (people aged 16 or over) who lack capacity
+managing the finances of adults (people aged 16 or over) who lack

-advisory duties under this Act in relation to welfare guardianship
+advisory duties in relation to welfare guardianship and welfare

-By law, if an adult is unable to make key decisions or take necessary actions to safeguard his or her own welfare, a court can appoint a 'welfare guardian' to do this for him or her.
+By law, if an adult is unable to make key decisions or take necessary actions to safeguard their own welfare, a court can appoint a 'welfare guardian' to do this for them.

-The Office of the Public Guardian's (OPG) role primarily relates to financial and property matters and has a range of functions under the Adults with Incapacity (Scotland) Act.
+The Office of the Public Guardian's role primarily relates to financial and property matters, and has a range of functions under the Adults with Incapacity (Scotland) Act.

 The Act aims to protect people who lack capacity to make particular decisions, but also to support their involvement in making decisions about their own lives as far as they are able to do so.
 Find information on the principles of the Act here.